Getting Started with Sonador

 Sonador is designed as a cloud native application that provides microservices for medical images, file storage, ETL, and data streaming.
 It uses the following open source components:

-• PostgreSQL: a performant database that provides a cache for imaging metadata
+- PostgreSQL: a performant relational database that provides an indexed cache for imaging metadata and provides query/search capabilities

-• AirFlow: open source ETL platform for data processing
+- AirFlow: open source ETL platform for data processing, used by the Sonador ecosystem to provide AI Orchestrator capabilities

 System Requirements and Prerequisites